Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/tensorflow-on-kubeflow/Readme.md

 For obvious reasons, distributed training of the models is easier to see if the cluster has more than one node in its pool, and, respectively, at least that amount of the replicas for the worker conterner instances.

+**IMPORTANT: for the demo, you will need to have a DockerHub account, replace `rollingstone` with your own account name in the commands and .yamls below.**

 # Installation

 Please see the `Kubeflow on Azure Stack` module of this repository, or [https://www.kubeflow.org](https://www.kubeflow.org) for details of using Kubeflow and installing it on Azure or Azure Stack.